 Current and Potential Transformers

 Other than the main transformer the electrical substation also has a current transformer and a potential transformer.
-The main purpose of the current transformer is to reduce the current produced or provided by the main electric city generating power plant to a lower measurable level for the protective electrical relays and meters.
+The main purpose of the current transformer is to reduce the current produced or provided by the main electricity generating power plant to a lower measurable level for the protective electrical relays and meters.

 The working of these current transformers is a bit different from conventional working.
 The primary winding of current transformers are connected in series with the main power line.
-The secondary riding produces a reduced level of current.
+The secondary winding produces a reduced level of current.

 The reduced current is usually proportional to the primary winding.
 These reduced currents allow the measuring instruments like release and metres to measure the exact value of a large current with safety and without direct exposure to the high voltage and current lines.

 Similarly to measure the voltage, we have potential transformers in electrical substation.
-The primary warning of potential transformers are connected in parallel to the high voltage line and the secondary winding of the potential transformer reduces the voltage typically to the level of 110 volts.
+The primary winding of potential transformers are connected in parallel to the high voltage line and the secondary winding of the potential transformer reduces the voltage typically to the level of 110 volts.

 The measuring devices are connected to the secondary winding and they safely and easily measure the high voltage without any exposure to the high voltage.